 The AIFM has assessed the members of staff whom it determines to be code staff in line with AIFMD as reflected in SYSC 19b.3.4R.
-Senior management and staff engaged in the control functions are identified based upon their roles and responsibilities within the AIFM.
-With respect to investment professionals, in determining whether such staff are code staff, due consideration is taken of the allocated capital and trading limits that apply to the Company managed and whether the individuals report into and seek consent for investment decisions from others who are themselves code staff.
-There are 13 individuals (full time equivalent) who meet this definition and these individuals have collectively been compensated \$25.4m.
+Senior management and staff engaged in the control functions are identified based upon their roles and responsibilities within the AIFM and the delegates.
+With respect to investment professionals, in determining whether such staff are code staff, due consideration is taken of the allocated capital and trading limits that apply to the funds managed and whether the individuals report into and seek consent for investment decisions from others who are themselves code staff.
+There are 17 individuals (full time equivalent) who meet this definition and these individuals have collectively been compensated \$50.5m.